alwinpaul111/PaperLens/README.md

 - The system retrieves the most relevant passages from the paper and passes them to a language model, which answers using only that retrieved content
 - Every answer comes with citations showing which document and page it was drawn from
 - Conversation memory lets you ask follow-up questions naturally
-- Works with multiple documents at once, correctly distinguishing between them rather than blending their content.
-THE total expected outputs
+- Works with multiple documents at once, correctly distinguishing between them rather than blending their content. the output is not as accurate as expected output not even as the expected results not even close the original description as loud as the experimental model earlier developed .

 ## How it works